Business Startup CostsUpdated March 2026

 LowNational avg: $480,000High

 Frisco is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.
 The housing landscape here features a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-The local workforce for start a bar reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+The local workforce for start a bar reflects a balanced labor pool where you'll find competitive pricing if you compare options.
 And the southern climate shapes demand in predictable ways: triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.

 What Matters Most